-Once you are into the big picture of your e-Learning project and shift from a modular view into the agile perspective, it’s a totally different way to design engaging content.
+Once you are into the big picture of your training projects and shift from a modular view into the Agile perspective, it’s a totally different way to design engaging content.

 3. Changing requirements

-More often than not, these stakeholders may change their mind, since visualizing the entire project from beginning to end is a daunting task.
+More often than not, these stakeholders may change their minds, since visualizing the entire project from beginning to end is a daunting task.
 That’s why instructional designers and software project managers want to stay on the flexible side and respond to modifications with a wise battle-hardened approach.
-An agile approach, in this case.
+An Agile approach, in this case.